Wilfred/trifle/docs/Numbers.md

 # Numbers

-Trifle currently only supports integers.
+Trifle supports integers and floats.

-Integer literals are strings of digits.
+Integer literals are made from digits.
 Example integers are `0`, `1234` and `-999999`.
 You may also use underscores to group digits, e.g. `1_000_000`.

+Float literals are made from digits and a single decimal point.
+Example floats are `1.1` and `0.123`.
+As with integers, you can use underscores in float literals: `1_000.000_001`.

 ## Number functions